aesara-devs/aesara/doc/troubleshooting.rst

     python `python -c "import os, aesara; print(os.path.dirname(aesara.__file__))"`/misc/check_blas.py

-This will print a table with different versions of BLAS/numbers of threads on multiple CPUs and GPUs.
+This will print a table with different versions of BLAS/numbers of threads on multiple CPUs.
 It will also print some Aesara/NumPy configuration information.
 Then, it will print the running time of the same benchmarks for your installation.
 Try to find a CPU similar to yours in the table, and check that the single-threaded timings are roughly the same.